-He currently lives on a farm near Palmerston North in the Manawatu region and works from a large, light-filled studio – a converted room at the back of the barn.
+Graham Christensen lives on a farm near Palmerston North and paints from a large, light-filled studio – a converted room at the back of the barn.

 He regularly exhibits at the Feilding and District Art Society as well as various galleries throughout the Manawatu/Rangitikei region, including opening his studio annually for the Art Trail Manawatu.